← All workflows

 Overview

 CaseMark's 30(b)(6) Corporate Representative Deposition skill automates the most labor-intensive aspects of corporate deposition practice — from drafting precisely scoped notice topics to building examination outlines and preserving binding admissions.
-Whether you're taking or defending the deposition, the AI delivers structured, jurisdiction-aware work product that keeps your case strategy on track.
+Whether you're taking or defending a Rule 30(b)(6) deposition, this AI-powered workflow delivers structured, court-ready work product in a fraction of the time.

 How it works